- Hauppauge Capture

 - Step 2: On the side of the HD PVR Pro 60, set the REC MODE switch to SD.
 The other position is 'PC' which sets the HD PVR Pro 60 to PC connected mode.

-- Step 3: power on the HD PVR Pro 60 by plugging the USB cable into a 5v .9a (or better) USB power supply.
+- Step 3: power on the HD PVR Pro 60 by plugging the USB Type C cable into a 5v .9a (or better) USB power supply.
 An iPad power supply is 5.1v at 2.1a and will work fine.
 The red light will blink red until the HDMI source is recognized and the SD card is plugged in.

 - Step 4: Plug in an SD card to the Pro 60.
 The SD card can be formatted as Fat32 or exFAT (exFAT will allow you to make long recordings in one file).
 Wait until the light becomes solid green.
 This means the video source and SD card are recognized by the HD PVR Pro 60.

 - Step 5: When you want to record, hit the Record button on top of the Pro 60 to start recording.
 The LED light on top will blink green.
 Hit the Record button to stop recording.
 It might take a second or so for the light to go solid green.
 At this point, you can either remove the SD card or make another recording.